Overview

 Further Breakdown

-What they are looking for: OCTs need a way to monitor the training unit’s radio communication in real-time to provide effective feedback
+What they are looking for: OCTs need a way to monitor the training unit’s radio communication in real-time to provide effective feedback instead of relying on after reports.

 OUR SOLUTION